Sargodha District

+The Sargodha district is among the world's best citrus-producing regions, and particularly famous for its Kinnow.

 Etymology

 It is believed that there was an old pond in the middle of the town where an old Hindu monk or sadhu (godha) used to live.
 The Sanskrit word for pond is "ser".
 Since the town had a modest population, people would refer the place as 'ser godha', the place where that famous Sadhu resided next to the pond.
+The Shahpur district was renamed when its headquarters were shifted to Sargodha in 1960.

 Administration and tehsils

 Sargodha city is the administrative headquarter of Sargodha Division and handles the population of about 8.1 million.
 Sargodha District is administratively divided into Seven Tehsils, which contain a total of 161 Union Councils.
 Following are the seven tehsils of Sargodha district: